programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 Before we dive into the technical parts, it is important to consider ethical and legal issues in using web archives for research purposes.
 Much of the content archived on the Wayback Machine was created by users who could not have anticipated that it would be preserved and analyzed decades later.
 Some archived web content may have been created by children or other marginal groups, and may contain sensitive personal information.
 Scraping and reusing such content may cause unintentional harm to individuals whose data is being processed.[^1] In the case study, we will scrape banner ads appearing on the homepages of the most visited websites in Japan, which should entail minimal privacy risk since these ads and websites were designed for public display.

-It is also worth keeping in mind that archived web content was produced within specific cultural and historical contexts that may be difficult to recover if individual elements of the page is taken out of context and placed in a database.
+It is also worth keeping in mind that archived web content was produced within specific cultural and historical contexts that may be difficult to recover if individual elements of the page are taken out of context and placed in a database.
 When designing your own projects, you should remain mindful of the context in which historical content was created, and strive to minimize potential harms.

 Copyright of archived web materials usually belongs to their original authors, but limited use of copyrighted materials is allowed for research and education purposes in many jurisdictions under Fair Use/Fair Dealing provisions in their copyright laws.[^2] You should always check local laws before reusing or publishing archived material.

 Lastly, large-scale scraping can strain the technical infrastructure of web archives.
-In the lesson, we will demonstrate how to reduce the potential impact of our scraping by implementing delays and using a Session object in the Requests library.
+In the lesson, we will demonstrate how to reduce the potential impact of our scraping by implementing delays and using a Session object (whose role will be explained later) in the Requests library.
 When designing your own scraping projects, you should always strive to minimize your traffic footprint on the archive’s servers.

 ### Learning Outcomes